360-info/quarto-templates/360-embed/README.md

 ## Example

 Here is the source code for a minimal sample embed: [example.qmd](example.qmd).
+It has some information on the things you might want to consider customising.